jeremiah-c-leary/vhdl-style-guide/docs/entity_rules.rst

 entity_017
 ##########

-This rule checks the alignment of the **:** for each generic and port in the entity declaration.
+This rule checks the alignment of the colon for each generic and port in the entity declaration.

 Following extra configurations are supported: